-Not too sweet, and not too spicy – this chili chocolate bread is mild enough to serve to the whole family.
-It calls for red chili flakes and you can adjust the amount you want to use to your liking.
-Chili flakes are all heat, no flavor so the adjustment will only impact the spiciness of the bread.
+Not too sweet and not too spicy – this chili chocolate bread is mild enough to serve to the whole family.
+It calls for red chili flakes, and you can adjust the amount you want to use to your liking.
+Chili flakes are all heat, no flavor, so the adjustment will only impact the spiciness of the bread.

 This is also a great base recipe from which to experiment with different ingredients and tastes.
 Try adding chopped dates, raisins, or even figs for a more fruity and sweet flavor.
 Or go full smoky, fiery, and earthy sweet by adding chipotle powder and cinnamon for a spicier treat.

-Chili chocolate bread is delicious as a breakfast bread, but don’t overlook it as an afternoon snack.
+Chili chocolate bread is delicious as breakfast bread, but don’t overlook it as an afternoon snack.
 A slice smothered with butter and a cup of hot cocoa or coffee ranks up there for me as one of the greatest afternoon pick-me-ups ever.

 You can store chili chocolate bread in an airtight container for up to five days.
 That’s typically plenty of time as this loaf has a hard time making it a day in my household.
 Though, the longer you keep it, the harder it becomes.
-Quick tip: To freshen the bread after a few days, simply spread with a little butter and pop in the microwave for 30 seconds.
+A quick tip: To freshen the bread after a few days, simply spread it with a little butter and pop it in the microwave for 30 seconds.
 This will ensure the bread is soft and moist as though it had just been baked.

 Chili Chocolate Bread